The Sleeping: Formation and initial run (2003–2012)

 In 2004, The Sleeping was signed to One Day Savior Recordings- a small independent record company run by Chris Tzompanakis- Keym, Mignano, and Zizzos former bandmate in Skycamefalling- and released their first record, Believe What We Tell You, which was produced, recorded, and mixed by Michael Birnbaum & Chris Bittner at Applehead Recording in Woodstock, NY.

 In 2004 and 2005, they toured with Taking Back Sunday, Bayside, Brandston, Action Action and many more.
 After signing with Victory Records, the band released their second album titled Questions and Answers, which was also produced, recorded, and mixed by Michael Birnbaum & Chris Bittner.
-The album included the songs Loud & Clear and Don’t Hold Back, which would serve as the band's first two professionally filmed music videos.
-The album also included the song “The Big Breakdown Day 3 (The Escape) a continuation of two tracks from their debut album and partly named in tribute to their defunct tour companions The Escape Engine.
+The album included the songs "Loud & Clear" and "Don't Hold Back," serving as the band's first two professionally filmed music videos.
+The album also included the song “The Big Breakdown Day 3 (The Escape), a continuation of two tracks from their debut album and partly named in tribute to their defunct tour companions, The Escape Engine.
 That same year they were featured on the Nintendo Fusion Tour along with Plain White T's, Relient K, Emery, and Hawthorne Heights.
-They also toured the UK on the Victory Records Tour with labelmatesThe Audition, Bayside and Aiden.
-They toured mainland Europe and the UK on the Give It A Name fest with Gallows, Jimmy Eat World and Sparta.
-They toured in January 2007 with Senses Fail among others.
-They were also nominated for 2007's MTV Mountain Dew Circuit Breakout, and finished in the Top 12.
+They also toured the UK on the Victory Records Tour with labelmatesThe Audition, Bayside, and Aiden.
+In 2006, the band made their national TV debut on Cartoon Network’s programming block Fridays performing their song Heart Beatz.
+They toured mainland Europe and the UK on the Give It A Name fest with Gallows, Jimmy Eat World, and Sparta.
+They toured in January 2007 with Senses Fail, among others.
+They were also nominated for 2007's MTV Mountain Dew Circuit Breakout and finished in the Top 12.

 In 2008, the band announced that founding guitarist Cameron Keym would be stepping down with Paul Cadena replacing him and Christopher Evans being added as a keyboardist.